 Wikipedia tells me that the Château is the most photographed hotel in the world.
 I wouldn’t be surprised, as its magnificent physique compelled me to take loads of unskilled and vaguely satisfying pictures.
 The hotel itself was built to attract wealthy travelers.
 With the average rate for a standard room ranging from $229 – $741,

 The walk from Château Frontenac to the lower town of Old Quebec was fast.
 It was a downhill hike that lasted approximately 10 minutes.
 The neighborhood was crowded with tourists and restaurants.
 Cafes and gift shops lined the streets.
 We had lunch at one of the little cafes and enjoyed the view.

-Despite Quebec City being some 5000 km away from the tip of Europe and divided by the roaring Pacific, the city maintained old school charm and sophisticated class.
+Despite Quebec City being some 5000 km away from the tip of Europe and divided by the roaring Pacific, the city maintained an old-school charm and sophistication.
 Yet, it was nothing like Paris’ uptight mannerisms.
 Rather, it reminded me of cities along the French Riviera- simple, relaxing, happy.

 Then again, I was on vacation.